trilibi/vanity/README.md

-A big thanks goes out to [Jeremy Lindblom](http://webdevilaz.com) and [Michael Dowling](http://mtdowling.com) for frequent feedback, [Ryan McCue](http://ryanmccue.info) for contributing to earlier versions of Vanity (especially around Windows support), and to all of the CloudFusion and [AWS SDK for PHP](http://aws.amazon.com/sdkforphp) customers who provided feedback at one point or another about something that we could have been doing better.
+A big thanks goes out to [Jeremy Lindblom](http://webdevilaz.com) and [Michael Dowling](http://mtdowling.com) for frequent feedback, [Ryan McCue](http://ryanmccue.info) for contributing to earlier versions of Vanity (especially around Windows support), Mr. Zachary Bartholomew Layne for teaching me how to be a better documentation writer, and to all of the CloudFusion and [AWS SDK for PHP](http://aws.amazon.com/sdkforphp) customers who provided feedback at one point or another about something that we could have been doing better.
 This project wouldn't exist without you!